 1. No Currently Relevant Operating History.
-The Company has no currently relevant operating history, revenues from operations, or assets other than cash from private sales of stock.
+The Company has no currently relevant operating history, revenues from operations, or assets other than the Company Real Estate and cash from private sales of stock.
 The Company faces all of the risks of a new business and those risks specifically inherent in the investigation, acquisition, or involvement in a new business opportunity.
 Purchase of any securities of the Company must be regarded as placing funds at a high risk in a new or "start-up" venture with all of the unforeseen costs, expenses, problems, and difficulties to which such ventures are subject.